WOA-Project/SurfaceDuo-Guides/InstallWindows/ISO/WindowsInsiderProgram-Agreement.md

 _Make our lawyers happy_

-The Windows Insider Program is subject to additional terms and conditions, consultable at https://www.microsoft.com/en-us/windowsinsider/program-agreement
+The Windows Insider Program is subject to additional terms and conditions, available at https://www.microsoft.com/en-us/windowsinsider/program-agreement

-Please consule the above agreement in order to get the most current version, a dated copy is made available below:
+Please consult the above agreement in order to get the most current version, a dated copy is made available below:

 ## Microsoft Windows Insider Program Agreement